liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 immediately.
 A pinned result moves to the top of the list, and a hidden result disappears.
 Repeat the action as many times as necessary.

-If you're done customizing the results, click _Save_ and it's applied immediately.
+If you're done customizing the results, click _Save_, and it's applied immediately.

 ![Figure 3: Pin results to the top of the Search Results list.](../../images/search-result-rankings-pinned-result.png)